Naming Gone Wrong

 These common approaches are so engrained in American business that to argue against them could risk being viewed as irrelevant or incompetent.
 Yet their impact is to prematurely narrow our focus, or just optimize one part of a larger, more complex system.

 In the worst case, our attempts to solve the problem become part of the problem.
 That is, they reinforce the very segmentation of a complex problem that has led people to short-sighted, localized efforts that only exascerbate the larger problem.
-For example, attempting to improve sagging morale by getting HR to conduct a survey and focus groups may only serve to separate the symptom from the real cause, which could be concern over a weak vision in the face of a turbulent market.
+For example, attempting to improve sagging morale by getting HR to conduct a survey and set up focus groups may only serve to separate the symptom from the real cause, which could be concern over a weak vision in the face of a turbulent market.
 If employees see the problem being handed over to HR, it seems like it only worsens the problem.